• Menu

 Q. Will the hotels have a laundry service so that I can pack light?

 A. They definitely have laundry service at a reasonable rate.
-You’ll want to consider having it done at one of the hotels where the group is staying for more than one night as it will be difficult for your clothes to dry in that climate.
+You’ll want to consider having it done at one of the hotels where the group is staying for more than one night as it will be difficult for your clothes to dry in Bhutan’s climate.
 Also, be sure that you bring quick-drying clothes made for this purpose.

 Q. Are there hair dryers at the hotels?